 To our Vale of Clwyd Mind website that can provide information on social events, connecting minds, supported housing, ongoing projects, training courses and lots more that we hope you will find informative and interesting.

 We offer county-wide services designed for, and often delivered by, people who have lived experience of mental health problems.

 Vale of Clwyd Mind (VOCM) is affiliated to National Mind, the leading mental health charity in both Wales and England.
 We were established over 26 years ago and since that time we have worked with and supported numerous adults experiencing the widest range of mental distress.

 We have a number of support and social groups in and around the Denbighshire area, offering a wide range of activities for those who would like to get involved.

 If you have any ideas or suggestions for our new website please do not hesitate to contact us.

 U Can Cope features compelling stories of surviving suicidal thoughts, with commentaries from Dr Alys Cole- King, a leading clinician in the field, and Professor Stephen Platt, an eminent academic in this area.

-Open Minds Alliance CIC, Samaritans, the Royal College of Psychiatrists and Southwick Media Consultancy are leading the U Can Cope campaign to support and promote the 2012 World Suicide Prevention Day (WSPD) on 10th September.
+Open Minds Alliance CIC, Samaritans, the Royal College of Psychiatrists and Southwick Media Consultancy are leading the U Can Cope campaign to support and promote the World Suicide Prevention Day (WSPD) on the 10th of September.

 Are a members-led music/performance therapy group for adults living with mental health issues.
 We are able to offer a safe environment for self-expression, creativity, camaraderie and a sense of belonging, allowing us to further challenge the stigma surrounding mental illness through public performances on a larger scale.